Word Measures on $GL_N(q)$ and Free Group Algebras: Introduction

 Our second result alludes to a result of Nica \cite{nica1994number}.
 Let $1\ne w=u^{d}$ where $d\in\mathbb{N}_{\ge1}$ and $u$ a non-power.
 Nica proved, inter alia, that the distribution of the number of fixed points in a $w$-random permutation in $\mathrm{Sym}\left(N\right)$ has a limit distribution as $N\to\infty$ which depends solely on $d$ and not on $u$.
 A similar phenomenon was later shown to hold in various other families of groups.
 We add the groups $\left\{ \gln\right\} _{N}$ as such a family.
-In our illustrative special case, this is captured by the following result, which first appeared in \cite{West19}, the master's thesis of the first named author under the supervision of the second named author.
-It also appeared independently in a recent paper of Eberhard and Jezernik \cite[Sec.~8]{eberhard2021babai}. \begin{thm} Let $1\ne w=u^{d}$ with $d\ge1$ and $u$ a non-power.
+In our illustrative special case, this is captured by the following result, which first appeared in \cite{West19}.
+It also appeared independently in \cite[Sec.~8]{eberhard2021babai}. \begin{thm} Let $1\ne w=u^{d}$ with $d\ge1$ and $u$ a non-power.
 Then

 In particular, the limit does not depend on $u$. \end{thm}